 Medicare Plan F will have limited availability

-Beginning in 2020, Plans F and C, which cover the Part B deductible, will no longer be available to people newly eligible to Medicare after January 1, 2020.
+Beginning in 2020, Plans F and C, which cover the Part B deductible, are no longer available to people newly eligible to Medicare after January 1, 2020.
 If you became eligible for Medicare in 2019 or earlier, however, you can still enroll in Plan F in 2020 and beyond.
-Learn more about the elimination of Plan F for newly eligible enrollees—and whether you should slip in the door before it closes.
+Learn more about the elimination of Plan F for newly eligible enrollees—and how that may affect your decision to enroll in this plan.

 Plan F vs. Plan G

 Plan F offers the most comprehensive Medigap coverage available, so it’s not a surprise that it’s the most popular plan nationwide.
-Lately, however, Plan G has been giving F a run for its money—especially since Plan F will soon be phased out.
-The only thing F covers that G doesn’t is the Part B deductible ($185 in 2019), but Plan G’s lower premiums may make up the difference.
+Lately, however, Plan G has been giving F a run for its money—especially since Plan F is no longer available to newly eligible Medicare recipients.
+The only thing F covers that G doesn’t is the Part B deductible ($198 in 2020), but Plan G’s lower premiums may make up the difference.

 High deductible Plan F